 In an interview with Billboard, Labrinth described working with Zendaya on the ‘All For Us Remix’ (Tunefind’s top TV song from August 11th) as, “pretty surreal.”
 He recalls originally working on this track for his album and, “to see it evolve into something that became part of the Euphoria experience, and then of course visually seeing my record on an HBO show was mind-blowing.
 It was definitely a moment in my career.”

 But it was Labrinth’s new, original music written for Euphoria that had fans scouring the internet for info.
 They were surprised to learn the music was original score – since it featured vocals, which is a bit unusual – and also unreleased, so nowhere to be found on the standard streaming platforms like Spotify and Apple Music.
+[UPDATE: The Euphoria score album was released on October 4th].
 Tunefind saw unprecedented Q&A activity on Euphoria episodes, as fans tried to hunt down Labrinth’s mysterious Euphoria tracks.

 In July, Labrinth’s ‘Mount Everest’ landed at No. 3 on the Billboard Top TV Songs Chart with 2,000 downloads, 2 million streams, after holding spot No. 5 on the June chart.
 An unreleased track called ‘When I R.I.P.’ from episode 7, “The Trials and Tribulations of Trying to Pee While Depressed,” was listed at No. 7.
 Stay tuned for the August chart (published mid-September), where we expect the ‘All For Us Remix’ to make an appearance.

 Word on the street is that a soundtrack is coming, but details are still being finalized.
-We’ll be sure to update the Q&A on Tunefind (and this article!) as that info becomes available.
+[UPDATE: The Euphoria score album was released on October 4th] We’ll be sure to update the Q&A on Tunefind (and this article!) as that info becomes available.
 In the meantime, fans will have to console themselves with some short clips on the official Euphoria channel and a few misnamed stream rips on YouTube.

 As always, Tunefind is tracking all the songs from Euphoria.
-While you’re waiting on that soundtrack album, enjoy the fan favorite tracks from season 1 of Euphoria below.
+Enjoy the fan favorite tracks from season 1 of Euphoria below.

 Fan Favorite Top 20 Songs from Euphoria